teanalab/sequential-query-expansion/README.md

 # sequential-knowledge-based-IR

-Nmo = min # of orig concepts related to the next layer concepts
+Nmo = min # of concepts from the previous layer that are related to the selectable concepts

 | STY | Nmo           | intCoeff |fbD, fbT| prec |
 | --- | ------------- | -------- | ------ | ---- |